-So, you’re reaching the end of your agreement, and your vehicle is almost 100% yours.
+So, you’re reaching the end of your car loan, and your vehicle is almost 100% yours.
 What do you do now?
-Check out some of the most popular questions about the end of your contract:
+Check out answers to some of the most popular questions about the end of your contract:

 How do I make my final payment and pay off my account?

 Details on making your payoff can be found by logging in to MyAccount and selecting “Request a Payoff” under the Payment Progress section.
 In the GM Financial Mobile app, it’s in the Vehicle Account Details screen accessible from the dashboard.

 You’ll have to request your payoff for it to show up, and right now, they’re only available for retail customers.

 Processes and time frames for releasing titles and liens vary by state, and GM Financial releases them within those requirements.
 Check your state’s website to find out the details that apply to you.
 Your final payment will need to be received and processed by GM Financial before your title or lien can be released.

 Is the account balance shown in MyAccount the same as my payoff balance?

 Not necessarily.
 Interest charges, fees or other charges applied to your account could create a difference in the two balances.
 Your payoff balance is ultimately what you owe on your account.

 What should I do once I’ve paid my payoff balance in full?